Dana Ewell: Investigation

 Police looked into the victims' background and found possible motives for the crime.
 In the 1970s, Dale Ewell had sold airplanes for a California man named Frank Lambe who had been convicted for drug smuggling, after which Dale took over the business.
 Dale Ewell had also been involved in a troubled real estate development deal with his brother Ben, which threatened to cost investors millions in losses.
 Investigation ruled out these factors as possible motives for the murders.

-Although Dana Ewell's alibi for the time of the murders included having spent the Easter weekend with his girlfriend and her family in San Francisco, some 200 miles away, authorities came to focus on him after eliminating other possible culprits.
-Extended family members, like Ewell's uncle, reported that after his family's death, Dana was inordinately fixated on the details of his parents' will and testament, and was "visibly shaken and angry" upon learning he would be unable to access most of his family's wealth until his thirties.
+Although Dana Ewell's alibi for the time of the murders included having spent the Easter weekend with his girlfriend and her family in San Francisco, approximately 200 miles away, he became a person of interest after authorities eliminated all possible suspects.
+Extended family members, like Ewell's uncle, reported that after his family's death, Dana was suspiciously fixated on the details of his parents' will and testament, and was seen "visibly shaken and angry" upon learning he would be unable to access most of his family's wealth until his thirties.